isontheline/pro.webssh.net/documentation/src/docs/documentation/terminal-state-bar/examples.md

 Since WebSSH 32.10 a script can call web services with [`$http`](javascript-api.md#http).
 For each of these examples, turn on **Network Access** in the item and copy the given host into **Allowed Hosts** ([why](index.md#network-access)).
 Requests are sent by your device, so all of them work on mosh sessions too.
 These are public services: be kind to them and use the suggested [refresh interval](index.md#refresh-interval).

 ### Weather
 Allowed hosts: `wttr.in`.
 Refresh: 10 minutes.
 The temperature, with an icon that follows the sky.
+The [library](library.md) version of this item goes further: it reads the JSON forecast and returns a [`detail`](javascript-api.md#item-result-object) text, so that tapping the item shows the conditions of the moment and the next three days.
 The city is a [variable](index.md#variables): you set it in the item editor, not in the script.
 Leave it empty to let [wttr.in](https://wttr.in/:help) locate your public IP address.

 ```javascript
 (function() {